zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

  <!-- Very often the bare <i>tsc</i> command is set up in the project scripts for other scripts to use, so it is very common to see the <i>tsc</i> command set up within the project like this. -->
  Often the bare <i>tsc</i> command is added to the scripts for other scripts to use, so it is common to see the <i>tsc</i> command set up within the project like this.

- Now we can initialise our tsconfig.json settings by running:
+ Now we can initialize our tsconfig.json settings by running:

 ```sh